Exawind/amr-wind/docs/sphinx/user/sampling_freesurfacesampler.rst

 --------------------------------
-To generate the data required to replicate this example, run the simulation contained in test/test_files/dam_break_godunov with the sampling format set to "netcdf" (AMR-Wind must also be compiled with NetCDF).
+To generate the data required to replicate this example, run the simulation contained in test/test_files/dam_break_godunov with the sampling format set to "netcdf" (AMR-Wind must also be compiled with NetCDF) and the sampling frequency (actually an interval) set to 30.

 Because the FreeSurfaceSampler tracks the interface location, the sample points change position with time, and these changing positions are output as the "points" field.
 However, samplers that